mayamarko/Amsterdam/README.md

+# Tour advisor website

+This project has been developed as part of a Internet Programming Environments, which took place during spring semester of 2019 in Ben Gurion University.

+This part is the client side writen with AngularJs framework.
+API document attached as pdf to this repository.
+The server side is in repo: github.com/mayamarko/api3.2/

+*Both of the sides needs to run in order to start using this website.

 # Amsterdam
 welcome to our site - the city we selected is **Amsterdam** in the Netherlands.

 In order to use the site it is always a good idea to log in or register to get the full site functionality.

 Existing users:

+username - a   password - a

 username- qqqq password- 123asd